Forensic Medical Examination (FME) and gathering forensic evidence

 During any police involvement there may be a need for a medical examination by a qualified health care professional.

 The health care professional, called a Forensic Medical Examiner (FME), will examine all parts of your body including your intimate areas.
-The FME has been trained in this type of examination and will understand your fears and emotions.
+The FME will understand your fears and emotions.

-In this examination, the FME, may take swabs and samples of skin, hair, blood and urine from you.
+In this examination normally at a Sexual Assault Referral Centre (SARC), the FME, may take swabs and samples of skin, hair, blood and urine from you.

-You have the choice to refuse the examination at any time and no one is allowed to pressurise you into any examination.
+You have the choice to refuse the examination at any time.
+No one can pressurise you into any examination.

-The person who assaulted you could have left their own DNA on you during the assault, this can be retrieved by the Forensic Medical Examiner.
+The person who assaulted you could have left their own DNA on you during the assault.
+The Forensic Medical Examiner will collect this, if possible.

 The FME should also offer you the ‘morning after’ pill if you need it.
-You are within your rights to ask and receive this medication, this emergency contraception can help up to 72 hours after a rape.
+You are within your rights to ask and receive this medication.
+This emergency contraception can work up to 72 hours after a rape.

 Should you wish to report the incident to the police, the collection of evidence at this time is extremely important and invaluable.